 What Do You Do If Your Dog Eats Some Spider Plant?

-There is no need for concern when you see your dog eating a few spiders plant leaves.
-But if your dog has consumed the whole plant, you should undoubtedly book a consultation with a veterinarian.
-In a short time, your dog will start feeling the side effects of ingesting the leaves and will likely have stomach upsets and start vomiting.
+No need for concern, when you see your dog eating a few spider plant leaves.
+But if your dog has consumed the whole plant, in a short time, your dog will start feeling the side effects of ingesting the leaves and will likely have stomach upsets and start vomiting.

 If your dog is eating spider plants out of boredom, then it’s not happy.
-You have to eliminate the boredom by playing and exercising with the dog.
+You have to eliminate the boredom by playing and exercising with the dog or simply keep the plant out of its reach.

 My Dog Ate My Spider Plant Will It Grow Back?